Nishalakshmanan19/Portfolio-simple-website/README.md

 ## 💬 Feedback & Collaboration

 Open to constructive feedback and collaboration ideas.
-Feel free to fork, adapt, or suggest improvements.
+Feel free to suggest improvements.

 ---